 AF can be hard to detect as symptoms, including heart palpitations, may be mild or non-existent.
 If a patient has symptoms that may point toward an arrhythmia, they may be referred to Cardiology for investigation.
 The patient could then be issued with a 24-hour or seven-day recorder.
 These are often poorly tolerated due to the complexity of self-fixing ECG stickers to the chest, and require repeat visits to the hospital for download of any captured recordings.

 The standard for rhythm assessment has a number of key issues; first, it is only a snapshot of a moment in time, not necessarily capturing the time of symptoms and potentially missing the arrhythmia completely.
 Second, it may be up to six weeks before the patient receives the results of their diagnosis.

-AliveCor’s Kardia™ is the world’s first mobile ECG that instantly analyses and interprets heart recordings, with the ability to detect AF on the spot.
+The digital health app, AliveCor’s Kardia™, is the world’s first mobile ECG that instantly analyses and interprets heart recordings, with the ability to detect AF on the spot.
 Kardia™ Mobile can be embedded on the case or used adjacent to most smart phones (Apple or Android), allowing users to capture a heard recording anytime, anywhere.
 Results are analysed immediately, and can be shared with a doctor for instant diagnoses.

 AliveCor’s Kardia™ has received glowing appraisals from patients and consumers thanks to its life-changing impact.

 Patient Diane Fairclough commented: “I love my AliveCor Kardia™ and can’t praise it highly enough.
 It’s so quick and easy to use and always close to hand.
 Since having my AliveCor I feel in control and very reassured.”